Ray traced shadows calculate the path of individual light rays from their source (the light) to their destination.

 The drawback is the shadows are too soft in some cases mainly because softness depends from resolution of voxels.

-To turn this feature on, go to Level Settings -> Total Illumination V2 and switch on Shadows from Sun.
+To turn this feature on, go to Environment Editor -> Properties Panel -> Constants - Total Illumination Advanced and switch on Shadows from Sun.

 When enabled, the GI system calculates an additional shadow mask containing shadows from all voxelized objects.